- + - + -

 This situation is one of the stupidest things imaginable, and I feel like it is a perfect example of why we are doomed.
 It is a no-brainer that if black plastic cannot be recycled somewhere, it should not be allowed to exist in that area, period.
 Whatever reasoning that allows that a plastic is allowed in a place that is unable to recycle it is so stupid and frustrating that I am beside myself.
 Just don't make it here, don't import it here, and don't allow it here.
 Boom, I figured it out.
 What I am missing?

 Finally, in the mean time, until we figure out this vexxing riddle, ban black plastic.
 If we can't recycle it, get rid of it, until we can deal with it.
-It's so simple.
+It's that simple.